rafapolo/steganos/README.md

 Steganos
 =======

-The concept is easy and creative: get the data from the file, encode into base64, compact and encode it again into hexadecimal, so get each three chunks of hexa values (ex: ff 12 d3) to compose the RGB pixels that represents the file as an encoded PNG image in such a way that you can reverse and decode it later as the original file.
+The concept is easy and creative: get the data from the file, encode into base64, compact and encode it again into hexadecimal, so get each three chunks of hexa values (ex: ff 12 d3) to compose the RGB pixels that represents the data as an encoded PNG image in such a way that you can reverse and decode it later as the original file.

 This was a prove of concept so I could upload 6GB of videos and PDFs to Flickr as images.

-[Julian Assange - Cypherpunks 6.3MB PDF as 4MB PNG]
+[Julian Assange, Cypherpunks 6.3MB PDF as a decodable 4MB PNG]

 ![Julian Assange - Cypherpunks PDF](https://raw.github.com/rafapolo/steganos/master/cypherpunks.pdf.png)